tryolabs/aws-workshop/workshop/s3-web-ec2-api-rds/04-code-deploy.md

 8. Click **Create Deployment**.

 This should leave you inside the deployment page.
 During the deploy try clicking **View events** next each instance in the **Deployment lifecycle events** table to follow the progress and see what's happening.

+Up top you'll see a string like `d-<CHARACTERS>`.
+That's the deploy ID that you need to access logs in the instance.

 ## Re deploying
 You might need to re deploy the project.
 Just in case, this is how it's done: